-Since the early 2010s, more than half of peer-reviewed journal articles have been published by the so-called oligopoly of academic publishers (Larivière et al., 2015).
-This oligopoly consists of a few for-profit companies, who, since the beginning of the digital era, have acquired small publishers to control the majority of scholarly publishing.
+Since the early 2010s, over half of all peer-reviewed journal articles have been published by a few for-profit companies that control the majority of scholarly publishing and contribute to an oligopolistic market structure (Larivière et al., 2015).
 While initially focusing on subscription models-leading to the serials crisis and big deals that libraries could no longer afford-these commercial publishing houses have now embraced open access (OA).
-Although the removal of paywalls is certainly a step in the right direction to providing access to the scholarly literature, the oligopoly's approach to OA is generally based on the author-pays model, which often involves article processing charges (APCs) that contribute to existing inequities that exclude many from publishing (Chan et al., 2020; Harle & Warne, 2019; Olejniczak & Wilson, 2020; Siler & Frenken, 2020).
-Since the five oligopoly publishers-Elsevier, Sage, Springer-Nature, Taylor & Francis, and Wiley-are for-profit shareholder companies with profit margins in excess of 30% (Larivière et al., 2015; Taylor, 2012; Van Noorden, 2013), a significant amount of fees that authors pay to publish are not justified by the actual costs related to the publication process itself (FOAA, n.d.).
+Although removing paywalls is certainly a step in the right direction to providing access to scholarly literature, large publishers generally approach OA based on the author-pays model, which often involves article processing charges (APCs) that contribute to existing inequities that exclude many from publishing (Chan et al., 2020; Harle & Warne, 2019; Olejniczak & Wilson, 2020; Siler & Frenken, 2020).

-This study focuses on the cost of OA publishing for the academic community and the APC revenues generated by oligopoly publishers by analyzing the number of gold and hybrid OA journal articles and associated publication fees during the 2015-2018 period.
+Since Elsevier, Sage, Springer-Nature, Taylor & Francis, and Wiley are for-profit shareholder companies with profit margins in excess of 30% (Larivière et al., 2015; Taylor, 2012; Van Noorden, 2013), a significant amount of fees that authors pay to publish are not justified by the actual costs related to the publication process itself (FOAA, n.d.).

+This study focuses on the APC revenues generated by Elsevier, Sage, Springer-Nature, Taylor & Francis and Wiley by analyzing the number of gold and hybrid OA journal articles and associated publication fees during the 2015-2018 period.
 Specifically, we aim to answer the following research question: